cpjobling/eg-151-textbook/eg_151/lectures/week2/index.md

 ### Other binary encodings

 Numbers are not the only type of data that can be encoded using binary values.
-In fact, all data that is manipulated by computers is represented by an encoding.
+In fact, all data that is manipulated by computers is represented by an encoding of binary numbers.

 Some examples of codings that you will see are: